How to spend a day in Coffin Bay National Park

 Know before you go

-If you are fortunate to have a 4WD and want to explore the northern area of the park, Sam suggests driving the Coffin Track, which begins at Yangie Bay.
+If you are fortunate to have a 4WD and want to explore the northern area of the park, Elly suggests driving the Coffin Track, which begins at Yangie Bay.

 The challenging and narrow track traverses 30 km of rocky limestone and soft sandy terrain to reach the northern areas of the park including Point Sir Isaac, The Pool, Reef Point and the very remote but spectacular Sensation Beach.